alfredodeza/khuno.vim/README.rst

 The text is optional, it will default to ``[E]``.
 How boring.

+FAQ
+---
+**Nothing seems to be happenning although I know there are errors**: A couple of things here: make sure you followed the installation instructions (e.g.
+``filetype on``) including having ``flake8`` installed and available on your path.
+If all else fails, and ``Khuno`` loaded, run ``:Khuno debug`` that will give you debugging information that might be useful.

+**I opened a file (or buffer) and nothing happened**: This plugin calls the checker asynchronously, so results are only fed back to the buffer *when the cursor moves*.
+If you have not moved the cursor, the plugin will not paint the buffer immediately with results.

+**I just type some erroneous Python but the plugin didn't show it**: The plugin will be called when you enter a buffer or when you save the file, and will feed the errors back when the cursor moves.
+If you added something that is erroneous it will not show up unless you save the file and move the cursor at least once.

 About the name
 --------------
 Khuno is the name of an Inca God that ruled the cold weather and loved the snow.
 He would get *very* angry when someone messed with his snow.
 Now he rules another type of flakes, the Python ones.

 License
 -------